Aurasj/RadarSense/README.md

 # RadarSense

-Real-time radar gesture recognition system built with the Acconeer A111 radar sensor and a TinyCNN-based classification pipeline.
+Real-time radar gesture recognition system built with the SparkFun Acconeer A111 radar sensor and a TinyCNN-based classification pipeline.

 RadarSense combines radar signal acquisition, machine learning inference, gesture stabilization, and a live web dashboard into a single end-to-end system.